George Everest: Family

 Everest had several siblings, including two younger brothers.
 George's first younger brother was Robert Everest, chaplain to the East India Company and author of A Journey Through the United States and Part of Canada.
 His second (his youngest brother) was the Thomas Roupell Everest, the father of Mary Everest and a lay homoeopath.

-Everest's third child, Ethel Everest, was an associate of Emma Cons and friend of Lilian Baylis.
+George Everest's third child, Ethel Everest, was an associate of Emma Cons and friend of Lilian Baylis.
 She provided financial support for the founding of Morley College in south London.

 One of Everest's sons, Lancelot Feilding Everest, was educated at Harrow School and Trinity College, Cambridge, and was called to the Bar by Lincoln's Inn.
 He practised as a barrister in chambers in London and was also the principal author of The Law of Estoppel.
 Lancelot's eldest son, Cyril Feilding Everest, enlisted in the Canadian Infantry on 17 November 1914 and was killed in action on 9 October 1916 at the Battle of the Somme.

 Everest's niece, Mary Everest, married mathematician George Boole in Gloucestershire on 11 September 1855.
 In spite of the absence of formal training, Mary was a fine mathematician in her own right, as was one of her daughters, Alicia Boole Stott.
 Alicia's son, Leonard Boole Stott, studied medicine and became a pioneer in the treatment and control of tuberculosis, work for which he was later appointed an OBE Mary Boole's daughter Margaret was the mother of Sir Geoffrey Ingram Taylor OM, a graduate of Trinity College, Cambridge, a renowned mathematician and physicist, and a major figure in fluid dynamics and wave theory.